elaine-keung/207-summer-sec9-team9/README.md

 * ```extra_models/``` is a directory which includes notebooks for the other models that were attempted while looking for the best performing model.
 * ```pipeline/``` is a directory which includes ```preprocessing_model.py``` and ```model_predict.py```.
 These scripts enable the code from ```data_preprocessing.ipynb``` and ```model.ipynb``` to be run from the command line.
   - ```preprocessing_model.py``` takes one argument which is the path to a dataset (CSV).
 It runs the data cleaning steps as well as the model building steps, including shuffling/splitting.
 This script returns a ```.pkl``` file of the trained model, and saves a copy of the cleaned dataset before it has been split for model training.
   - ```model_predict.py``` takes one argument, a path to a dataset (CSV), and imports the trained model to create predictions on that dataset.
-It cleans the data with the same steps to match the format of data which the model can take as an input, then creates predictions and returns them.
-If the imported dataset includes a way to validate the results, such as an included label column, it will calculate and print the accuracy.
-It will also return the performance plot as a saved .pdf image.
+It cleans the data with the same steps to match the format of data which the model can take as an input, then creates predictions and returns a PDF report with plots and a CSV containing the predictions.

 ### Contributions
 | Member    | Approx. Hours | Tasks |